Yugi00/data/README.md

 # HW2 Project
 ## Population of US vs China
 ![population](Figure_1.png)
-<addr> This graph illustrates the partisan breakdown of our Senate.
-Currently, the majority of our Senators are Republican and only two members of the Senate are Independent.
-If we analyze the data by gender, we find that there is a siginificant difference between how many female and male Senators are in each party.
-The Democratic party has the highest female representation in the Senate and the Indepedent party has the least.
+<addr> This graph shows how China's population has continued to have a larger population than that of the United States.
+Also, the graph shows how China's population is growing faster than that of the United States' as well.

-### Interested in this Data?
+### Original Dataset
-<addr> The data used for this graph can be found here: [Awesome Json Datasets](https://github.com/jdorfman/awesome-json-datasets)
+<addr> The data used for this graph can be found [here](https://github.com/burningtree/awesome-json)

 ## India's Population
 ![India's populations](india_pop.png)